-Copernicus’s contemporary, Francis Bacon, called this new way of thinking scepticism.
+Copernicus’s contemporary, Francis Bacon, called this new way of thinking skepticism.

-Nowadays, students are taught to always be sceptical.
-We therefore aim not to use words that leave no room for new data to emerge to change our minds.
+Nowadays, students are taught to always be skeptical.
+We, therefore, aim not to use words that leave no room for new data to emerge to change our minds.

-Take a look at some words that are overly certain, and consider replacing them with more sceptical terms:
+Take a look at some words that are overly certain, and consider replacing them with more skeptical terms: